-Remove the two bolts securing speedometer head and take same away.
+Remove the two nuts retaining the speedometer head and take same away.

 Remove the handlebar half clip and lay the handlebars, complete with controls, upon a pad on top of the petrol tank.

 Detach the front brake cable from the forks.
 (First remove the slotted yoke end and then completely unscrew the cable adjuster.)